-- Create a safe, vibrant neighborhood that includes amenities for residents, workers, and students and that is compatible with existing development and community character. - Support citywide goals for increased transportation options, housing choices, and economic vitality.
+- Create a safe, vibrant neighborhood that includes amenities for residents, workers, and students and that is compatible with existing development and community character. - Support citywide goals for increased transportation options, housing choices, and economic vitality. - Support the Valley Link rail project through development of a complete neighborhood.

-20 Transit-oriented development: Development in which land uses are designed and sited to maximize transit ridership and the use of alternative forms of transportation; TODs are typically also mixed-use developments.
+&lt;sup>17 Transit-oriented development: Development in which land uses are designed and sited to maximize transit ridership and the use of alternative forms of transportation; TODs are typically also mixed-use developments.